Adblock Plus Review 2023: This Free Extension Secures Your Data

 Bottom line: Is Adblock Plus good?

-The short answer is yes, Adblock Plus is good.
-It allows you to browse the internet without having a million distractions, and possibly malicious files, overwhelming you.
+Adblock Plus is good, especially for a free ad blocker.
+It allows you to browse the internet without having a million distractions — and possibly malicious files — overwhelming you.

-Using Adblock Plus was easy and made the experience of browsing the web, watching videos, and visiting blogs much more enjoyable.
-You don’t realize how annoying visual clutter is until you don’t have to worry about it any longer.
+Using Adblock Plus was easy and made browsing the web, watching videos, and visiting blogs much more enjoyable.
+You don’t realize how annoying visual clutter is until you don’t have to worry about it anymore.

-Ads are annoying at best, and downright dangerous and loaded with malware at worst.
-We used to think they were just a necessary nuisance to browse the internet, but that doesn’t have to be true.
-Do yourself a solid and block them.
+Ads are annoying at best and downright dangerous and loaded with malware at worst.
+We used to think they were just a necessary nuisance when browsing the internet, but that doesn’t have to be true.
+Do yourself a solid and block them with one of the best ad blockers on the market.
 You won’t regret it.

 Learn More